thoughtbot/suspenders/README.md

 Dependencies
 ------------

-Suspenders requires the latest version of Ruby.
+Suspenders requires a recent version of Ruby - see [`.ruby-version`](.ruby-version) for the current version in use.

 Some gems included in Suspenders have native extensions.
 You should have GCC installed on your machine before generating an app with Suspenders.